outdreamer/build-a-cure/docs/tasks/deriving_gravity.md

         - 'structural similarity with adjacent shift/inversion operations between one-peak compounding change & object speed change based on object position x (momentum)'
         - 'structural similarity between opposing interactive forces where one is stronger, forcing any change initiated by the weaker force to be neutralized (so y returns to base position of zero) & object speed change based on object position x (momentum)'
+        - 'synced reversing change in y with constant change in x'

         - where structures like:
           - 'one-peak' are relevant structures injected into the interface queries producing these interface structures bc of known requirements (like 'no bouncing'), meaning 'bc of the structural similarity between the requirement (no bouncing) and the structure (one-peak)'